School of horror:

 DOI:

-Cinema constructs discourses about school, teachers, and students, revealing anxieties and tensions of the educational universe.
+Cinema constructs discourses about schools, teachers, and students, revealing anxieties and tensions within the educational universe.
 This study investigates school representations in horror films produced between 1955 and 1977.
-Methodology: exploratory-descriptive research, using documentary and filmic analysis.
-Six films were identified from bibliographic surveys and on the Internet Movie Database (IMDb).
-Results: Diversified geographical distribution.
-Boarding schools segregated by gender predominate.
-The analysis of subgenres reveals a diversity of approaches.
-Discussion: The films portray school as a space of violence and authoritarianism, reflecting the failure of the school institution.
-Physical and psychological violence is a recurring element.
-Themes such as repression, bullying, control, and sexual desire highlight the fragility of traditional teaching.
-Conclusion: Horror films function as an instrument of educational investigation, questioning social roles and revealing fears and anxieties.
+It is an exploratory-descriptive research that employs documental and film analysis.
+The discussion highlights the school as a space of violence and authoritarianism, reflecting the failure of the educational institution.
+Physical and psychological violence is a recurring element, and themes such as repression, control, and sexual desire expose the weaknesses of traditional education.
+The results indicate a diverse geographical distribution, with a predominance of gender-segregated boarding schools.
+The analysis of subgenres reveals a variety of approaches to the school environment.
+It is concluded that horror films serve as an instrument for educational investigation, questioning social roles and exposing fears and anxieties related to the school context.

 Downloads